hatfieldlibrary/bookreader--kiosk/README.md

 Gulp is configured to accept a `--mode` parameter that identifies the subdirectory for the version of the project to be used.

 Each time you work in this project, a `dist` directory is created.
 If you already have a `dist` directory, the contents will be overwritten.
-The `dist` directory contains code that can be deployed to a web server for access or incorporated into another project or publication.
+The `dist` directory contains code that can be deployed to a web server as is or incorporated into another project or publication.

 If you want to use this code base for different projects, you may want to fork the repository.